zeptofs/nz-api-documentation/source/index.html.md

   ]
 }
 ```
-The rejected, returned, voided & prefailed statuses are always accompanied by a failure code, title and detail as listed below.
+The rejected, returned & voided statuses are always accompanied by a failure code, title and detail as listed below.
 ### DE credit failures
 | Code | Title | Detail |
 | ------------ | ------------- | -------------- |